-At Microsoft Ignite 2017, we announced the upcoming public preview of the Microsoft Cloud App Security proxy.
+At Microsoft Ignite 2017, we announced the upcoming public preview of Conditional Access App Control.
 We are very excited that the time has arrived, and this feature is now in public preview!

 Let’s get started!